Troy Miller’s Rebuttal Attempt To “Something Different: Lunar Sabbaths”

 2. If I find 2-3 witnesses, texts saying the same thing, (Genesis 41:32, Deuteronomy 19:15, II Corinthians 13:1) then it is truth that I must admit, and comply with.

-Larry’s response: Okay, here’s where we’re headed for trouble, not because June and I disagree with complying with what Yahweh says to do, but because we know in advance that when it comes to the study of Scripture, we have several interpretational differences with lunar sabbatarians.
-Moreover, we have found that lunar sabbatarians “force-fit” isolated verses of Scripture, then proclaim, “There!
-This proves that my conclusion is correct!”
+Larry’s response: Okay, here’s where we’re headed for trouble, not because June and I disagree with complying with what Yahweh says to do, but because we know in advance that when it comes to the study of Scripture, we have several interpretational differences with lunar sabbatarians, most notably with their tendency to "cherry pick" verses out of context, then combine them while proclaiming, “There!
+This proves my conclusion is correct!”

 I can illustrate my concern with the three verses that Troy used in the comment above.
 He presumably offered those three verses together because he feels each verse validates the other.
 Do all three of those verses really “connect” with each other?
 Let’s take a look: